KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/class_exercises/part_4.md

       4. Returns an object of the question `text` and uses the `shuffle` method from the `lodash` library to change the order of the answers to show as options.
   {% endhint %}

-3. Import the newly created _quiz_ file into the _app/routes/quiz_routes.js_ file using a variable named `quiz`.
+3. Import the newly created _quiz.js_ file into the _app/routes/quiz_routes.js_ file using a variable named `quiz`.
 Can you remember how to do this?
 If you need more direction, expand the section below by clicking on the arrow (^).

   <!--sec data-title="Hint #1" data-id="section4" data-show=true data-collapse=true ces-->
     {% label %}Atom | app/routes/quiz_routes.js{% endlabel %}